zHaytam/Blazux/README.md

 - `Dispatch` takes ~0.7 ms for 100 subscribed components in the page.
 - Components are only re-rendered when a portion of the state they subscribed to changes.
 - If a component is subscribed to multiple portions of the state and more than one of them changes, the component is only re-rendered once.
+- If you use `BlazuxComponent<TState>`, the component will unsubscribe from the store when it's disposed of (otherwise you'll have to do it manually).
+Which means no uncessary checks and state diffs.

 Basically, performance shouldn't be an issue regardless of how complex your application might be.
 You can look at the `PlainSample` project to see it in action.